18F/18f.gsa.gov/_posts/2016-07-28-bret-mogilefsky-finding-big-good-cloud-gov.md

 working at 18F?**

-**BM:** I had to learn how government approaches technology in traditional ways in order to think about how cloud.gov.
+**BM:** I had to learn how government approaches technology in traditional ways in order to think about how to best build cloud.gov.
 I’m constantly thinking “What does the product have to be in order to be appropriate for government?
 Why is it different?”